 Despite these two drawbacks, self-hosted blogs are much more popular as you will ultimately have complete control over everything (including monetizing).

 For professional bloggers, WordPress.org is the way to go.

 Some more info about WordPress:

-- Jetpack plugin– Which brings many features of WordPress.com into a self-hosted WordPress blog including WordPress stats.
+- Jetpack plugin– brings many features of WordPress.com to the self-hosted WordPress platform (including WordPress stats).